 The student will be required to activate a University email account in order to access the University's registration system, ACORN.
 Email to the account recorded on ACORN, and/or the postal mail system, are the principal means of communication between the TST and the student.
-A student's failure to monitor his or her email account recorded on ACORN will not be considered an acceptable reason for failing to receive official correspondence from the TST, its colleges, or its faculty members.
+A student's failure to monitor their email account recorded on ACORN will not be considered an acceptable reason for failing to receive official correspondence from the TST, its colleges, or its faculty members.
 An email message from TST, its colleges, or its faculty members providing information or requesting timely response will be considered as delivered on the day that it is sent to the student's email account of record.
 TST faculty members are not required to open an email message from a student if it is not sent from a University-issued account.
-A student has the right to forward his or her University-issued electronic mail account to another electronic mail service provider address but remains responsible for ensuring that all TST electronic message communication sent to the official University-issued account is received and read.
-The student is required to honour the University's expectations concerning use of information and communication technology as articulated in the guidelines on Appropriate Use of Information and Communication Technology (available on the web site of the Office of the Vice-President and Provost: http://www.provost.utoronto.ca, follow the links).
+A student has the right to forward their University-issued electronic mail account to another electronic mail service provider address but remains responsible for ensuring that all TST electronic message communication sent to the official University-issued account is received and read.
+The student is required to honour the University's expectations concerning use of information and communication technology as articulated in the guidelines on Appropriate Use of Information and Communication Technology (available on the web site of the Office of the www.provost.utoronto.ca/planning-policy/information-Vice-President communication-technology-appropriate-use/).